trayla/ssp/README.md

 - A running bare metal machine with a plain Ubuntu 20.04 Server installation and root access (virtual machines are not supported)
 - Minimum 16 GB RAM (minimum 8 GB with slightly modified parameters)
-- Minimum 1 TB storage (minimum 150 GB with slightly modified parameters)

 ### Knowledge

 - An understanding of Linux based system management and command line tools
 - An understanding of virtualization with KVM
-- Knowledge about operating a Kubernetes platform
-- A basic understanding of GlusterFS

 ### Necessary preliminaries

 #### Storage

 Your system has to provide one directory which will be used as a KVM storage pool and therefore populated with disk images for the upcoming virtual machines.
-The following directory has to be created prior to the start of the installation procedure.

 ##### /vmpool